ACromulentName/deep-rl/README.md

 # deep-rl
-Homework for the Berkeley Deep RL course
+Homework for the Berkeley Deep RL course.